BDC Hamburger Icon

 2. Deciding how to hire

 Before your HR department can point you in the direction of which candidates to hire, they have to make a set of decisions to set up a system that will find you the ideal applicants.
 If your hiring process is aimed at filling positions quickly rather than carefully, you may be hiring for the same job over and over.
-If your job listings are too generic and don’t describe in detail exactly what skills and characteristics you’re looking for, you may get bombarded with résumés from all the wrong people.
+If your job listings are too generic and don’t describe exactly what skills and characteristics you’re looking for in detail, you may get bombarded with résumés from all the wrong people.
 The extra costs of using assessment testing or even hiring an external recruiter may ultimately save money, especially for higher-level jobs.

 Your HR professionals should be able to point you to the best HR software equipped with recruiting and applicant-tracking tools.
-Once a solution is chosen and implemented, they can use the system to facilitate the hiring and onboarding processes and streamline operations.
-How well they carry out these procedures can impact your company’s success.
+Once a solution is chosen and implemented, they can use the system to streamline operations – but the hiring process doesn’t stop there.
+A skilled HR professional should direct each new hire through employee onboarding as well.
+This process can impact the longevity and success of each new hire at your company drastically.

 3. Deciding benefits packages